studio-b-co-kr/remedi_flutter_plugins/remedi_vimeo_player/README.md

   a.
 Create a instance of Vimeo class, it keep vimeo video id and access key.

   b.
-If the vod or hls is public,
+If the vod or hls is public, do not need to pass access key.

+  c. 'video' getter give .mp4 url or .hls url of the vimeo video

-  c.
-Play the vod or live streaming using .mp4 or .hls
+  d.
+Play the vod or live streaming using the url.